danlyke/indiewebpresentation/presentation.md

 ## Social Media: evil

-- Data apocalypse (from your ISP to GeoCities to TwitPic)
+- Data apocalypse (from your ISP to AOL HomeSites to GeoCities to Posterous to TwitPic)
-- Controlling presentation
+- Controlling presentation / Sociology experiments on you.
 - NymWars
 - Content restrictions
 - Searching your history

 ---

-## How do we fix this?
+## Better

+- Own your data
+- Avoid lock-in
+- Control what you share

+---

+## Principles to get there

+- Principles over project-centrism: Worry about interop, not specific applications.
+- Selfdogfood: Code runs, standards documents don't, scratch your own itch first.
+- Design first, formats second: prototype for what you want to have happen, how it happens will evolve.

+---

+## Mechanics to get there

 - Back to blogs?
 - POSSE: Publish Own Site, Syndicate Everywhere